Ten ways to cope with dementia as a family

-Here is some advice around how to cope with dementia as a family at what is, no doubt, an extremely difficult and emotional time.
+Here is some advice around how to cope with dementia as a family at what can be an extremely difficult and emotional time.

 - Get an accurate diagnosis: This is essential so that you understand what it is you are dealing with and what to expect

 - Communicate regularly: Keeping family members updated and informed of all the changes in a loved one’s condition can help alleviate confusion and hard feelings.

 - Consult with professionals: A family meeting with a professional such as a GP may be needed to ensure that everyone shares the same information and gets the resources they need.
 The main carer sometimes unwittingly becomes the keeper of the information because they are the ones dealing with the situation.

 - Learn skills and techniques: The behavioural changes that come with Alzheimer’s disease and other dementias can be difficult to manage.
 We have resources that can help.

 - Expect change and learn to manage it: Dementias are ever-changing conditions.
 Family carers can find solace and support by sharing with others who are facing similar challenges.
 Local support groups and care professionals can help.